 What are best tool for Digital Marketing & SEO in 2020

 We’re going to take a look at some of the best digital marketing tools for not only 2020 the ones that are performed well in the past that are popular and ones that we foresee as being the go-to tools for the future so past present and future digital marketing tools is the way to look at this with a good focus on a lot of different marketing topics here so we’re going to focus first on SEO talk about some of the tools related to on-page and off-page we’re going to switch over to paid search like a little bit about paid search tools we’re going to talk about email marketing and some of the email marketing platforms and the tools within those platforms the center of it all is web analytics so Google Analytics is the tool we’ll be taking a closer look at in today’s webinar and all that it has to offer affiliate marketing we’ll talk about some of the tools available to you and for affiliate marketing we’d be remiss if we didn’t talk about social media all that it has to offer and all the metrics and tools available all the platforms available so we’ll hone in on a couple of examples there and then we’ll also talk about some competition tools available for you so there’s a whole suite of tools the one caveat being.
+You can try SEM Singapore to get the result you wanted.
+Visit the website to register for digital marketing course now.

 Hey if you have your favorite tool continue using it in fact if there’s a tool that we didn’t mention in today’s webinar feel free to mention it in the comment box below this video we’d love to hear what you’re using to manage your particular digital marketing channel okay and so the goal for today’s webinar is hey we hope you get something out of this in terms of using new tools there’s some tools that I use some tools that my colleagues use everybody uses different tools so it’d be good to kind of see what else is out there so if you have something to share it by all means what we’re trying to do is share what we think are you know best practices and some of the most popular or most used tools out there in the industry so that’s what we’re going to do the goal is to get you to better understand some of the tools we’re using a little bit more detail and what we’re going to do is start out with search engine optimization okay so search engine amount optimization or organic search we have a mixture of paid and free so there’s a lot of different platforms.
+Visit the website to register for digital marketing course now.

 But if you’re focusing on SEO you certainly need to use an SEO platform & SEO service so there’s SEM rush okay you also have Google search console which is free so if you don’t have a SEO platform you definitely need to be using Google search console and so we’ll take a closer look at that there’s Google Keyword planner which is actually situated under Google Ads and so if you’re running Google campaigns on Google search Network or even the Display Network you have access to a great tool called keyword planner and if you know anything about SEO you’ll know that using Google’s keyword planner is a good tool so we’ll take a look at that Moz is a freemium tool meaning they have a free trial that you can sign up for to test drive it but it’s another SEO platform and it does cost money got a great tool and screaming frog that’s a paid version again not too expensive.